-In this article I’ll breakdown for you some of Manny Pacquaio’s training methods which got him in top physical condition which developed his blistering speed and power.
+In this article, I’ll break down for you some of Manny Pacquaio’s training methods which got him in top physical condition and developed his blistering speed and power.

 This should hopefully give you some ideas in terms of how you can train like Manny Pacquiao in some of your own workouts.

 But first up let’s go over his actual training routine before I go onto the specifics of what Pacquiao works on.

 This is what a daily typical training camp would look like for PacMan below.
 First things first and during the peak of his camp.
 He trained six days a week, with double sessions on three days morning and the afternoon.
 (No doubt he did more double sessions when he was younger).
 Also, consider he would have to do senator duties while on training camp as he got older.

 |8am – 12pm||Breakfast, Morning nap/rest|